ewdowiak/Sicilian_Translator/README.md

 ###  Can you help me learn Sicilian?

 Yes.
 That's our goal.
-We hope that the [_Dieli Dictionary_](https://www.napizia.com/cgi-bin/sicilian.pl) will help you learn vocabulary, that [_Chiù dâ Palora_](https://www.napizia.com/cgi-bin/cchiu-da-palora.pl) will help you learn grammar and that [_Tradutturi Sicilianu_](https://translate.napizia.com/) will help you write in Sicilian.
+We hope that the [_Dieli Dictionary_](https://dizziunariu.napizia.com/dieli/) will help you learn vocabulary, that [_Chiù dâ Palora_](https://dizziunariu.napizia.com/chiu/) will help you learn grammar and that [_Tradutturi Sicilianu_](https://translate.napizia.com/) will help you write in Sicilian.

-One of the best sources of information and learning materials is [Arba Sicula](http://www.arbasicula.org/).
+One of the best sources of information and learning materials is [Arba Sicula](https://arbasicula.org/).
 For over 40 years, they have been publishing books and journals about Sicilian history, language, literature, art, folklore and cuisine.
-And the [_Mparamu lu sicilianu_](http://www.arbasicula.org/LegasOnlineStore.html#!/26-Learn-Sicilian-Mparamu-lu-sicilianu-by-Gaetano-Cipolla/p/82865121/category=0) textbook by its editor, [Gaetano Cipolla](https://en.wikipedia.org/wiki/Gaetano_Cipolla), is more than just a grammar book.
-It's a complete introduction to Sicily, its language, culture and people.
+And the [_Learn Sicilian_](https://arbasicula.org/books/#!/26-Learn-Sicilian-Mparamu-lu-sicilianu-by-Gaetano-Cipolla/p/82865121) and [_Learn Sicilian Two_](https://arbasicula.org/books/#!/Learn-Sicilian-II/p/425419257) textbooks by its editor, [Gaetano Cipolla](https://en.wikipedia.org/wiki/Gaetano_Cipolla), provide more than a grammar book.
+They're a complete introduction to Sicily, its language, culture and people.

 ##  What's in this repository?